PPL-IIITA/ppl-assignment-asdfqwfhg22/README.md

 java -cp build/classes q1

 <b>after mid sem part of assignment</b> can be found in the "ppl" folder.
-it contains the class diagram too. all classes of this folder have been compiled and executed in netbeans ide 8.0.1.
+it contains the class diagram too. <i>all classes of this folder have been compiled and executed in netbeans ide 8.0.1.</i>
 please enter the value of k (as specified in the respective question) and the number of days for question number 5 when prompted.

 documentation can be found in dist folder.